mui/material-ui/docs/data/base/components/modal/modal.md

 In order to display an Unstyled Modal rendered on the server, you need to disable the portal feature with the `disablePortal` prop, as shown in the following demo:

 {{"demo": "ServerModal.js", "defaultCodeOpen": false}}

+## Position fixed elements

+The modal disables the page scrolling while open by setting the `overflow: hidden` CSS property on the relevant scroll container.
+This hides the scrollbar and hence impacts the page layout.
+To compensate for this offset (~15px under normal conditions) and avoid a layout shift, the modal also set a padding property on the scroll container.

+However, `position: fixed` elements are also impacted, the modal doesn't handle them automatically, you need to add the `.mui-fixed` class name on these elements to get the padding added when necessary to avoid layout shift.

 ## Limitations